okx/okexchain-docs/building-modules/ibc-module/ibc.md

 - Client activity verification

      &nbsp;&nbsp;&nbsp;&nbsp; There is a validity period field in the metadata of the client, which ensures that both clients are active and valid at the time.
-When the transaction is not active, in order to guarantee the client won't expire, there often will be regular updating intervals set up in the backend and program, as shown in the chart below:
+When the transaction is not active, in order to guarantee the client won’t expire, there often will be regular updating intervals set up in the backend and program, as shown in the chart below:

      ![security01](../../img/ibc-security-01.jpg)